Skip to content

 What is the accommodation offset?

 When accommodation is provided by an employer to their employees, this can be taken into account when working out the minimum or living wage.
-This rule is called the accommodation offset.
-It is currently £9.10 a day or £63.70 a week.
-From April 2024, it will be £9.99 a day or £69.93 per week.
+This rule is called the accommodation offset and it not offered by all employers.

 Emma is a Content Writer with 5 years of Marketing experience.
 She specialises in HR strategy and modern workplace trends.
 When she's not writing, she's running by the beach or cooking Italian food.